 Keto adaptation can take a few weeks to a month depending on how strict you follow your diet plan.
 The first few weeks are the most difficult as the body starts to change.
 You may experience keto flu, which includes fatigue, headache, and nausea but will eventually go away after a few days.
 These are natural signs that your body is in ketosis.

 You can also do a couple of tests to know whether your body has entered ketosis such as the blood ketone meter, urine ketone strips, and breath testing.
 Once your body has keto-adapted, aside from weight loss, your focus and concentration will increase, your triglyceride levels and cholesterol levels will improve, and your skin condition will get better.

 Working out while on a low-carb diet can be a challenge but that doesn’t mean you need to stop.
 You can still train while in ketosis with a few modifications.
 Lessen your reps and increase weights as long as you can safely control it.
 For intense endurance training, duplicate it with cardio workouts.
 Carbs and protein are vital after workouts but only consume small amounts.
 You can monitor your intake with a ketogenic calculator app to accurately compute your macros.

-To achieve optimal ketosis and total weight loss, this diet would require strict compliance and tracking in nutrition and training for the body system to make a dramatic shift.
+To achieve optimal ketosis, this diet would require strict compliance and tracking in nutrition and training for the body system to make a dramatic shift.
 But if you’re up for the challenge, why not try going keto?